 Dilated cardiomyopathy is a disorder of four-chambered dilatation where all chambers are stretched too wide.

-39. How can DCM cause left-sided failure?
+39. How can DCM cause left-sided heart failure?

 Dead cardiac myocytes cannot pump.

-Restrictive cardiomyopathy is a disorder in which the heart cannot fill properly.
-Thus the heart cannot pump sufficiently.
+Restrictive cardiomyopathy is a disorder in which the heart cannot fill properly; thus, the heart cannot pump sufficiently.

 42. What is the primary consequence of left-sided heart failure?